CAM603/game-of-life/README.md

 ## The Game

-A very famous cellular automaton is John Conway's Game of Life. app.
+A very famous cellular automaton is John Conway's Game of Life.
 This game is a class of discrete model known as a Cellular Automaton, abbreviated CA.

-It's made up of a grid of cells (usually 2D, but can be any dimension) that follow a simple set of rules from which complex behaviors can emerge.
+The game consists of a grid of cells, each cell having one of two states: dead or alive.
+A new generation of cells is created according to a simple set of rules, from which complex behaviors can emerge.

-In the Game of Life, these rules examine each cell of the grid.
-For each cell, it counts that cell's eight neighbors (up, down, left, right, and diagonals), and then act on that result.
+These rules examine each cell of the grid.
+For each cell, it counts that cell's eight neighbors (up, down, left, right, and diagonals), and then acts on that result.

--   If the cell is alive and has 2 or 3 neighbors, then it remains alive.
-Else it dies.
--   If the cell is dead and has exactly 3 neighbors, then it comes to life.
-Else if remains dead.
+-   Any live cell with fewer than two live neighbors dies, as if by underpopulation.
+-   Any live cell with two or three live neighbors lives on to the next generation.
+-   Any live cell with more than three live neighbors dies, as if by overpopulation.
+-   Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

-    From those two rules, many types of "creatures" can be created that move around the "landscape".
+From these rules, many types of "creatures" can be created that move around the "landscape".

 ## Cellular Automata

-A cellular automaton (plural: cellular automata, abbreviated CA) is a program that operates on data typically stored in a 2D grid.
+A cellular automaton (CA's) is a program that operates on data typically stored in a 2D grid.

 A simple set of rules describes how the value in a cell on the grid changes over time, often as the result of the states of that cell's neighbors.